FaN11X/xiaomi_equuleus_dump/README.md

 # xiaomi_equuleus_dump
  ## Xiaomi MI8 Pro (UD) Global Edition (equuleus)

-This is a full block level partition dump of system and vendor partions for the Xiaomi MI 8 Pro (Global Edition ROM) V9.4.26
+This is a full block level partition dump of system and vendor partions for the Xiaomi MI 8 Pro (UD) Global Edition ROM V9.4.26

 ### Recovery 1.9G